Successful subsea inspections at Gwynt-y-Mor Wind Farm

 The inspection forms part of the wind farms’ ongoing maintenance requirements necessary for the transition piece (TP) and monopile (MP).
 Once completed, the inspections will allow operations at the Gwynt y Môr Wind Farm to continue business as usual.

 - Gwynt y Môr Offshore Wind Farm Ltd – one of the largest wind farms in Europe – required a subsea inspection solution as part of their ongoing maintenance requirements for the TP and MP.

 - The solution involved performing and overseeing subsurface inspection of the grout seal, anodes and steel work.

 - A separate visual inspection and sampling of the marine growth was required to assess the general condition of marine life in the surrounding area.

-- JF Renewables sourced local businesses, suppliers and employment wherever possible for the duration of the installation project, including the hiring of the Dover work vessel, Sealift III, and the accommodation of a local dive team.
+- James Fisher Renewables sourced local businesses, suppliers and employment wherever possible for the duration of the installation project, including the hiring of the Dover work vessel, Sealift III, and the accommodation of a local dive team.

 - The Cathodic Protection (CP) system was designed by Corrosion Prevention Ltd - a specialist engineering consultancy - which acted as the consultant throughout the project to ensure a non-corrosion solution was manufactured and delivered appropriate for the wind farm’s subsea environment.

-- The anode design was assessed by JF Renewables’ Project Engineer, and building on a pre-existing relationship, Impalloy Ltd – a high quality anode supplier - manufactured bespoke anodes in line with the design requirements.
+- The anode design was assessed by James Fisher Renewables’ Project Engineer, and building on a pre-existing relationship, Impalloy Ltd – a high quality anode supplier - manufactured bespoke anodes in line with the design requirements.

 The results and benefits